 The Houston depot caps use should be limited to events occurring after November 1862.
 Don Smith makes a fantastic reproduction of this cap which he sells on his website.

 While not required, we do strongly recommend procuring a set of English imported black leathers with the Brittish army snake buckle belt.
 Wharton almost certainly issued many sets of these leathers, as they would have been imported along side the Kersey cloth, Tait jackets, and imported felt hats he received.

 These vendors are known to produce very high-quality reproductions.
-They may be more expensive, but their attention to authenticity and functionality is impeccable.
+They are generally slightly more expensive, but their attention to authenticity and quality tends to be impeccable.

 These vendors are one stop shops for new re-enactors.
-While they can provide everything to get you out on the field, quite often quality and authenticity suffer.
-We strongly recommend you ask for advice before making a purchase from one of these vendors.
+They can provide everything to get you started and out on the field.